jstolc/hello-world/README.md

     $ git clone https://github.com/jstolc/hello-world.git
 ```

 ### Build

-Please note that this task is optional.
-The repository contains `hello.war` servlet already.

 Maven was used to build the servlet.
-The steps are described bellow:
+Please note that the task is optional as the repository contains `hello.war` servlet already.
+If you wish to proceed with build anyway, you can find the steps described bellow:

   * Obtain software required
 ```